HowardPWardinkle/howardpwardinkle.github.io/_posts/2021-02-28-covid-smell-test.md

 - covid
 title: March 2021 Pop-Up
 cover: /images/20210228_194044.jpg
-synopsis: How can you tell if you have Covid?
+excerpt: How can you tell if you have Covid?
+key: March2021
 ---
 March 2021 card.
 How can you tell if you have Covid?<!--more-->